IfThen2/Tutorials/collector.md

   <img src="src/main/resources/collector/combiner.svg" alt="Combiner">
 </p>

-The combiner used (in the Stream framework) during parallel execution.
-Separate threads will process separate sections of the stream, accumulating their partial result into a mutable container.
-Those containers eventually need to be combined into one single result, hence the combiner BinaryOperator.
+The combiner is used (*in the `Stream` framework*) during parallel execution.
+Separate process separate sections of the `Stream`, accumulating their partial result into a mutable container.
+Those containers eventually need to be combined into one single result, hence the combiner.
 It has the following abstract method signature:

 ```java
 BinaryOperator<A> combiner();